-You’ve seen the warning signs: frayed, frizzed, and spread out bristles, but do you know when it’s really time to change your toothbrush?
+You’ve seen the warning signs: frayed, frizzed, and spread-out bristles, but do you know when it is really time to change your toothbrush?
 Taking care of your oral health is more than just brushing, flossing, and using mouthwash on a regular (daily) basis.
 It also means using the right tools to maintain a healthy, beautiful smile.
 Dentists recommend replacing your toothbrush every 3 months; this is generally when the wear and tear signs of brushing every day begin to show.
 Some toothbrushes are equipped with signs to alert you when it is time to change those bristles.
-Usually, the bristles will fade, or in electric toothbrushes a light will come on to give you the head’s up.
+Usually, the bristles will fade, or in an electric toothbrush, a light will come on to give you the heads up.
 Pay attention to when the bristles become flat and/or frayed as this is a sign that your toothbrush is no longer able to clean your teeth as thoroughly.

 Are you feeling a slight twinge after drinking cold drinks?
 This could be caused by a cracked tooth or small cavity.
 While a dentist visit should be scheduled to diagnose the true cause of the problem, there are some steps that can be taken at home to ease or avoid compounding the issue.
 According to Prevention.com, the best way to avoid sensitivity to cold and inhibit the growth of cavities is to brush twice a day and floss at least once per day.
 The website also recommends rinsing with a fluoride mouthwash daily; however, the suggestion is to avoid mouthwashes containing alcohol as this can irritate gums.